cscart/docs/en/upgrade/importing_a_store.rst

 .. note::

-    If your old store used several languages, you may want to choose the same languages for the newly installed CS-Cart 4.x.x.
+    If your old store used several languages, you may want to choose the same languages for the newly installed CS-Cart.
 You can change the languages in the **Administration → Languages → Manage languages** section of the Administration panel.

 ============================
 Step 2.
 Install Store Import